smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 Complex joins in a descriptive term that refers to join operations that involve multiple tables and require more intricate join conditions than simple joins.
 These joins can become quite complex when multiple conditions need to be met to return the desired result set.
 In such cases, multiple join clauses can be used to define the relationships between the tables.

 To create complex joins, it's important to have a clear understanding of the relationships between the tables and the desired outcome.
-It is also important to use clear and concise syntax, such as explicit join clauses and appropriate use of ON, USING, and WHERE clauses.
+It is also important to use clear and concise syntax, such as explicit join clauses and appropriate use of `ON`, `USING`, and `WHERE` clauses.
 By breaking down complex joins into smaller, simpler join operations, it can be easier to understand and maintain the query.

 Overall, here are some tips I use to working with complex joins.